Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To recognize or point out the differences between things.
 **Sentence:** It’s important to distinguish between different types of crops to ensure proper care.
 **Conversation:**
-A – How do you know which crops need more water?
+A – How do you know which crops need more water
 B – You have to distinguish between them based on their needs.

 ---